New Hall is much more than the sum of its parts, with personal qualities and integrity as central to the ethos as an application to study and success.

 We know that your experience in your school days is a powerful influence on future success, in your chosen career and on your personal relationships.
 New Hall offers a distinctive education of real quality that is designed to give students the best start in life.”

-At New Hall we operate a highly successful ‘diamond model’ structure, i.e. co-education in the Nursery, Pre-Prep and Preparatory Divisions (ages 1-11), single-sex education in the Boys’ Division and Girls’ Division (11-16) and co-education in the Sixth Form (16-18).
+At New Hall we operate a highly successful ‘diamond model’ structure, i.e. co-education in the Nursery, Pre-Prep and Preparatory Divisions (ages 1-11), single-sex education in the senior school (ages 11-16), which we call the Boys’ and Girls’ Divisions, and co-education in the Sixth Form (16-18).

 The main benefits of the ‘diamond model’ and five years of single-sex teaching derive from the ability to tailor pastoral and academic provision more sensitively and expertly to the needs of young people going through the physical, emotional and social upheaval of adolescence.
 Young teenagers are liberated from the negative peer pressure of having to perform in mixed classes.